terrortylor/ansible_dev_machine_setup/README.md

 * packages - installs a number of packages for os x
 * terminal - sets up dot files etc
-* atom - installs plackages for atom
+* atom - installs packages for atom
-* zsh - configures zsh

-## config.yml
-This files is used to drive the configuration of the various roles.
-Each role has a *defaults/main.yml* file so roles can be lifted out, and examples of the configuration structure is available.
-Modify packages etc here.
+* external - checks out a number of external repositories

 # Stuff not automated (yet...?)
 *  Android Dev : To set up the Android SDK this is done via Android Studio as per [this link](https://facebook.github.io/react-native/docs/getting-started.html); depending on what SDK version is required.